DanielTheFletch/color50/docs/source/usage.rst

         print(message)

 With this setup, any calls to ``print_warning`` will produce output with red text.
-This offers a very short and simple way to ensure that any and all output from a given function will be the same color.
+This offers a very short and simple way to ensure that any and all output from a given function will maintain the same color configuration.

 Note that the named color constants from the constants module can also be used here::